-Automake generates rules to build .info, .dvi, .ps, and .pdf files from your Texinfo sources.
+Automake generates rules to build .info, .dvi, .ps, .pdf and .html files from your Texinfo sources.
 The .info files are built by make all and installed by make install (unless you use no-installinfo, see below).
-The other files can be built on request by make dvi, make ps, and make pdf.
+The other files can be built on request by make dvi, make ps, make pdf and make html.